 First and foremost, God as described in the vedas is NOT some super human being with super human powers, who creates the universe, life forms, and then punishes or rewards people based on his own laws sending people to hell or heaven.
 God cannot be like this, because if he allows people to act according to their free will, then it means he has no control over his universe, and if he has control over the universe then how on earth can people do bad things, unless and until he wants them to do it?

-Also if God has created everything in the universe, then how can he say that people of one religion are my people, and those who dont follow his religion are not his people and they should be killed or converted to his religion?
-This definition of God distinguishing between my people and others brings down God to the level of a tribal leader who is only interested in having more numbers on his side and wants everybody on his side with no opponents.
+Also if God has created everything in the universe, then how can he say that people of one religion are my people, and those who dont follow his religion are not his people and they should be punished or converted to his side?
+This definition of God distinguishing between my people and others does not look divine.

 God in the vedic texts and as followed by hinduism, is not the God described above.